SunGard-Labs/angular-fusioncharts/README.md

 fc-data          | object/string    | The chart data & settings expected by fusion charts.
-Use a string for xml. fc-data-url      | string           | A URL pointing to the chart's data. fc-data-type     | string           | Can be xml or json, but will be guessed if not provided. width            | number           | The width of the chart. height           | number           | The height of the chart.
+Use a string for xml. fc-data-url      | string           | A URL pointing to the chart's data. fc-data-type     | string           | Can be xml or json, but will be guessed if not provided. dynamic          | -                | By being present, tells fcChart to use object comparison for fc-data's watch. width            | number           | The width of the chart. height           | number           | The height of the chart.